mike182uk/cart/README.md

 ##Using The Cart Manager

-This section will guide you through using the cart **with** the cart manager.
+This section will guide you through using the cart component **with** the cart manager component.
+9 Times out of the 10 this will be the setup you want to use.

 ### Aliases

-I recommend aliasing the the manager and proxy components to something a easier to write and reference:
+I recommend aliasing the manager and proxy components to something easier to write and reference:

 ```
 use \Cart\Manager as CartManager;